Note

 - More than two variables (typically:

-parameter of the LinearRegression step varies on the different scenarios explored by GridSearchCV.
-In a GridSearchCV with Pipeline,sample_weight
+sample_weightparameter of the LinearRegression step varies on the different scenarios explored by GridSearchCV.
+In a GridSearchCV with Pipeline,sample_weightcan’t vary because it is treated as afit_paraminstead of a variable.

 Steps of the PipeGraph: